krasserm/bot-with-plan/README.md

 ### Environments

-- Simulation environment.
+- *Simulation environment*.
 Interface is a set of [simulated tools](simulation/tools/), instead of real ones.
 For example, a simulated `search_internet` tool, backed by GPT-4, generates search results from GPT-4's internal memory instead of actually searching the internet.
 For learning to plan it is less important if observation provided by tools are factual or hallucinated, it is more important to make the right decisions based on whatever observations are made.
 In a simulation environment it is often easier to generate agent trajectories than in a real environment.

-- Real environment.
+- *Real environment*.
 Interface is a set of [real tools](gba/tools/).
 In this environment, for example, a RAG-based `search_internet` tool actually searches the internet and summarizes retrieved information with an LLM such that a planner can conveniently handle it.
 A planner fine-tuned on trajectories from an agent simulation generalizes well to observations made in a real environment.
 If a different set of real tools is needed for an application, corresponding simulated tools can easily be implemented and application-specific trajectories generated for planner fine-tuning.

 ### Planners